 If you’re a backpacker, you probably boast the “go anywhere, try anything” mindset and are tied neither to your computer nor to stable internet.
 You can (and often do) travel off the grid for days, weeks or even months on end, and you don’t mind taking odd travel jobs just to scrape together the cash to keep traveling.

 Digital Nomads Can Work From Anywhere

 If you’re a digital nomad, you are the folk who can travel just about anywhere—so long as you have a decent WiFi connection.
 You are consistently on the hunt for new experiences and adventures, but you count your laptops as an essential piece of travel equipment.

 If you have an internet connection, then you’re online earning an income one way or another.
-You, therefore, have the pleasure of calling any coffee bar and WiFi-enabled beach or city park their office.
+Your travel jobs will be on the internet, meaning you have the pleasure of calling any coffee bar and WiFi-enabled beach or city park their office.

 Expats Live Abroad